borispovod/crypti-dapps-docs/DAppToolkitOverview.md

 For the sake of simplicity, 90% of your time will be spent within the **contracts** folder.

-A little later, we will provide further documentation about each module and how they each work.
+**NOTE:** We will provide further information on each module's functionality as and when our documentation is improved.

 ### Event Handling